 In order to mitigate the possible transmission of COVID-19, we are discouraging students, faculty, and staff from entering campus unless it is essential work that has been arranged and approved by your supervisor or faculty.

 In charting a path forward amid the unprecedented circumstances of the COVID-19 pandemic, KGI is committed to providing students, faculty, and staff with an environment where innovation and collaboration can continue to thrive.
-The following policies and procedures will serve as a guide for the fall 2020 semester.
+The following policies and procedures will serve as a guide.

 These efforts will be tightly coordinated to mitigate potential risks and ensure the safety of our campus community and the other communities we serve.